sassoftware/sasoptpy/doc/guide/basics.rst

 To create a SAS 9.4 session, see
 `saspy Documentation <https://sassoftware.github.io/saspy/getting-started.html#start-a-sas-session>`_.
-After customizing the configurations for your setup, a session can be created as follows:
+After customizing the configurations for your setup, you can create a session as follows:

 .. code-block:: python